Australian Merino

-The Australian Merino is an Australian breed or group of breeds of sheep, forming a significant part of the Merino group of breeds.
+The Australian Merino is an Australian breed or group of breeds of sheep, forming a significant part of the Merino group of breeds world-wide.
 Its origins lie in Merino sheep imported to Australia from South Africa in 1797.
 By about 1830 there were almost two million Merinos in the country.

-Using the skills of breeding and selection, the Australian Merino developed inline with Australia’s large variations in climatic conditions, management and husbandry techniques.
-The Australian Merino produces a wool that is the world’s finest and softest.

 History

 In 1790, Charles IV of Spain sent a gift of Merino sheep from the Escorial cavana to the government of the Dutch Republic.
 They did not thrive there, but did well in the Dutch Cape Colony, in what is now South Africa.

-The origins of the Australian Merino lie in some of those sheep imported to Australia by John Macarthur in 1797.
+The origins of the Australian Merino lie in a shipment of twenty-six of these sheep bought in the Cape Colony in 1797 by Henry Waterhouse and William Kent; approximately half the flock survived the voyage to Australia.
+Some stock from this shipment was sold to Elizabeth and John Macarthur of Elizabeth Farm in Parramatta.
 By about 1830, there were almost two million Merinos in the country.

+Breeds, strains and lines

-The original strain bred by Macarthur survives as the Camden Park or Macarthur Merino.
+The original strain bred by the Macarthurs survives as the Camden Park or Macarthur Merino.
 The four principal breeds or strains that developed within the Australian Merino group were the Peppin, the Saxon, the South Australian and the Spanish.
 The Poll Merino or Australian Poll Merino is a recently created polled variant.
 Other strains recognised as breeds include the Booroola Merino, the Bungaree Merino, the Dohne Merino, the Fonthill Merino, the Tasmanian Merino (which derives from the Saxon); and the Trangie Fertility.

+Use

+The Merino is reared for wool.
+Depending on the breed or bloodline, the sheep can yield wool of varying fineness, ranging from strong through medium, medium-fine, fine and superfine to ultrafine, which is among the finest of all wools.